Updated March 31, 2026

 - West Virginia commercial auto minimum liability is $25,000/$50,000/$25,000, which matters if your trade operation uses vehicles to move shipments between warehouses, ports, or airport cargo hubs.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so a lease for a warehouse, office, or distribution site may ask for documentation before move-in.
+- Most commercial leases in West Virginia require proof of general liability coverage, so a lease for a warehouse, office, or distribution site may ask for documentation before move-in.

 - Import and export businesses should confirm that inland marine coverage is included or scheduled for tools, mobile property, contractors equipment, and equipment in transit used at loading areas and storage facilities.